History of Nick’s Place

 April – Venerand and Grace have a baby girl

-July – Brick ministry starts in the village
+July – Brick ministry starts in the village to help the families learn to be self supporting to some extent.

 August – Vacation Bible School for the village children